januprasad/Domineering/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Domineering is a an example project for handling states of an application and with your composables, also this way of writing handling states will you 100% testability.
+Domineering is a an example project for handling states of an application and with your composables.
+Event handling methods will give you 100% testability.

 ## Demo